AMDphreak/tailwind-setup-instructions/README.md

    IMPORTANT: This file has to be rebuilt every time you change your 'styles.css'.
 You can use the --watch flag to make the command keep listening for changes.
 It will stay running in the terminal:
    `npx @tailwind/cli -i ./styles.css -o ./tailwind/styles.css --watch`
-4. Start using Tailwind in your HTML: https://tailwindcss.com/docs/styling-with-utility-classes

 ### Vite (for frameworks like Laravel, SvelteKit, React Router, Nuxt, SolidJS, etc)